Secured-Finance-ETH/Arbitrageur/README.md

 ## 🏆 Award

-Interest Carry-Trade Arbitrageur won the **Best DeFi Award** at [ETHTokyo2023](https://ethglobal.com/showcase/interest-carry-trade-arbitrageur-4scrx).
+Interest Carry-Trade Arbitrageur won the **Best DeFi Award** for [Secured Finance](https://secured.finance/) at [**ETHTokyo2023**](https://ethglobal.com/showcase/interest-carry-trade-arbitrageur-4scrx).
 The project was recognized for its innovative approach to leveraging interest rate differentials in the DeFi space, contributing to the growth of the Secured Finance ecosystem.

 ## Languages